PeernetOfficial/Cmd/API.md

 /status/ws                  Starts a websocket to receive updates on operations immediately (push instead of pull) /console                    Console provides a websocket to send/receive internal commands

+/blockchain/self/header     Header of the self peers blockchain /blockchain/self/read       Read the self peers blockchain /blockchain/self/append     Add a record to the blockchain
 ```

-The `/share` functions are providing high-level functionality to work with files; the `/blockchain` functions provide low-level functionality.
+The `/share` functions are providing high-level functionality to work with files.
+The `/blockchain` functions provide low-level functionality which is typically not needed.

 ## Status